 Professor Harris AO is Executive Director of Centre for Primary Health Care and Equity at UNSW Sydney.
 His main research is on long-term illness prevention and management in primary health care and on health equity, including refugee and asylum seeker health and community health workers.
 He has more than 450 publications in peer-reviewed journals which have been cited more than 6000 times.

 Associate Editor, Statistics

-Professor Andrew Hayen is a biostatistician and Professor of Public Health in the Faculty of Health at UTS.
+Professor Hayen is Professor of Biostatistics in the School of Public Health at UTS.
 His research interests are in the development and application of statistical methods in population health and clinical research.
-He is particularly interested in statistical methods used in diagnostic tests and screening.
-He is the coordinator of the Master of Public Health course at UTS, and teaches introductory and advanced biostatistics to Master of Public Health students.
+Professor Hayen is the Deputy Head of School for Teaching and Learning, where he oversees teaching in public health and health services management.

 Associate Editor, Research into Practice

 Professor Rapport is a Professor of the Health Implementation Science stream of the Centre for Healthcare Resilience and Implementation Science at the Australian Institute of Health Innovation, Macquarie University, and holds an Honorary Chair in Qualitative Health Research at Swansea University’s Medical School, UK.
 Frances is interested in patient-centred professional care, long-term and chronic conditions, uncertainties in healthcare, the relationship between healthcare environments on professional practice and notions of risk in medicine.
 Her current research agenda focuses on: service provision improvements for patients with complex epilepsy and their families; identifying and addressing general practitioner’s uncertainties in dealing with adult survivors of domestic and family violence; the relationship between the built environment and professional wellbeing; and risk communication and assessment in oncology.